hannahgwimpy/NextBatch/README.md

 # AWS Batch + Nextflow Infrastructure Template

-This project provides a comprehensive template for running Nextflow workflows on AWS Batch.
+A comprehensive template for running Nextflow workflows on AWS Batch.
 It includes infrastructure as code, container management scripts, a workflow launcher, and a monitoring dashboard.

 ## Project Structure